-Just like with people, if pets consume more calories than they exert, they will gain weight.
-However, not all calories are created equal.
+Just like with people, if pets consume more calories than they use they will gain weight. .
 It’s best to choose higher protein foods, and many pet parents find that a grain-free pet food with natural ingredients helps prevent their pets from gaining weight.

 Because a higher-protein diet can be more nutrient dense (as well as calorie dense), you may need to speak with your vet about decreasing your pet’s portion size when you transition foods.

-Some vets say that a higher protein, lower carbohydrate diet may help prevent diabetes.
+A higher protein, lower carbohydrate diet helps prevent diabetes.